francescasiconolfi/SYSC-2006/2006-Lectures.md

 ### Imperative Programming
 Computation specified using statements that change the program's *state*.

-- The state is maintained using variables
+The state is maintained using variables.\
-- Assignment statements change the program's state
+Assignment statements change the program's state.\
-- Statements are executed sequentially
+Statements are executed sequentially.

 Some Terms:
 - *Loop*: Executes a sequence of statements multiple times